 Applying for a business card may be easier than you think.
 If you’re a side hustler or a sole proprietor without an established LLC or corporate office, you can likely still successfully apply for a business card.
 Just be careful to only use the card and its rewards on purchases related to your business.

 When deciding between business cards, Rossman says the most important thing is to look at your specific spending needs.
-Cards like the Capital One Spark Cash for Business and Citi Ink family offer rewards on travel, office supplies, shipping, internet bills and even online advertising.

 5. Go back to school

 Whether you’re a traditional student on your own for the first time or returning to school for a degree as a non-traditional student, a no-fee credit card can help you earn much-needed cash back on a student budget.

 Either a regular cash-back card like the Citi Double Cash Card or a card that’s more student-focused in its rewards, like the Discover it Student Cash Back or the Discover it Student chrome, can help you save while earning your degree.
 Both Discover student cards also offer a $20 statement credit for each year that you earn a 3.0 GPA or higher (for up to five years).